 Have you ever gotten so hungry while working that you ended up eating something that you wouldn’t have eaten otherwise?
 I can relate.
-Work gets busy and lunch gets pushed back.
-If you are working in an office, there is likely a snack machine in close proximity – silently but boldly demanding your money.
+Work gets busy, and lunch gets pushed back.
+If you are working in an office, there is likely a snack machine nearby – silently but boldly demanding your money.
 Before you know it, you’ve caved and grabbed a candy bar.
 After all, it was a tie between candy and chips.

 How did you get here?
 You’re not sure when you got so consumed with your job that you let your meal planning fall off of your list of priorities.
 Somehow you did, and now you have plans of doing better.

 Lack of planning sets the stage for impromptu behavior.
 The key to having the appropriate fuel is to plan what you’ll be eating.
 Meal prepping or planning is the best way to make sure that you never have to eat lunch out of the snack machine again.